DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 The brass baton, capable of summoning blazing red sword.

-The silver rod, capable of calling forth rain of lightning.
+The silver baton, capable of calling forth rain of lightning.

 The trident, capable of destroying barriers.